-I always enjoy my friend Tonya’s destination reviews, so I hope I do justice on this guest post she has kindly allowed me to share.
+I always enjoy my friend Tonya’s destination reviews, so I hope I do justice to this guest post she has kindly allowed me to share.
 So where did my family and I visit you ask?
 Why the fabulously fun Ohio Renaissance Festival in Waynesville, Ohio of course!

 The Ohio Renaissance Festival